 Breastfeeding is important to Port Gamble S'Klallam mothers and the community.
-The Port Gamble S'Klallam Tribe's Together for Children Home Visitation Program found that over 90 percent of the mothers enrolled during pregnancy initiated breastfeeding with their newborn child and continued the behavior for an average of 14.3 weeks during the period of early development.
-Complementary data from the Port Gamble S'Klallam WIC program showed that 91.7 percent of enrolled pregnant mothers initiated breastfeeding with their child in 2018.
+The Port Gamble S'Klallam Tribe's Together for Children Home Visitation Program found that over 90 percent of the mothers enrolled during pregnancy initiated breastfeeding with their newborn child and continued the behavior for an average of 14.3 weeks during the period of early development.7 Complementary data from the Port Gamble S'Klallam WIC program showed that 91.7 percent of enrolled pregnant mothers initiated breastfeeding with their child in 2018.12

-The Kitsap Public Health District began operating the New Parent Support Program (NPSP) in March 2013.
-One of the primary goals of NPSP has always been to support new mothers in learning how to breastfeed and in dealing with breastfeeding difficulties, but initially this program more broadly offered parent support, education and community resources.
+The Kitsap Public Health District began operating the New Parent Support Program (NPSP) in March 2013 with support from Harrison Hospital.
+One of the primary goals of NPSP has always been to support new mothers in learning how to breastfeed and in dealing with breastfeeding difficulties.
+Initially this program offered more broad parent support, education and community resources.
 As of December 2016, a total of 355 new (unduplicated) clients had participated.
 Over the past four years, the program has transitioned to address predominantly breastfeeding support.
-In 2019, the program will continue to transition to more of an appointment-based system, so that effort can be shifted to improving breastfeeding support systems within the community.
+In 2019, the program became a community breastfeeding resource with referrals to local breastfeeding assistance and an appointment-based system, shifting the effort to improving breastfeeding support systems within the community.
+After a community survey during the summer, the New Parent Support Program is now moving to a community wide "Kitsap Supports Breastfeeding" campaign to be launched in 2020.